opencats/OpenCATS_Documentation/docs/_build/html/_sources/preface.txt

 There are some 'unique' requirements in Exhibit B;

-* I) You may not use the Licensed Software to operate in or as a time-sharing, outsourcing, service bureau, application service provider or managed service provider environment.
+  #.
+You may not use the Licensed Software to operate in or as a time-sharing, outsourcing, service bureau, application service provider or managed service provider environment.
-* II) The following copyright notice must be retained and clearly legible at the bottom of every rendered HTML document: Copyright (C) 2005 - 2006 Cognizo Technologies, Inc. All rights reserved.
+  #.
+The following copyright notice must be retained and clearly legible at the bottom of every rendered HTML document: Copyright (C) 2005 - 2006 Cognizo Technologies, Inc. All rights reserved.
-* III) The "Powered by CATS" text or logo must be retained and clearly legible on every rendered HTML document.
+  #.
+The "Powered by CATS" text or logo must be retained and clearly legible on every rendered HTML document.
 The logo, or the text "CATS", must be a hyperlink to the CATS Project website, currently http://www.catsone.com/.

 **Is this an Open Source license?**